hansonkd/Wheb-Framework/README.md

 ### Handling changing data between requests.

 Because the state changes on the handler state don't affect other requests, in order to properly handle changing data between threads, you should use the STM library.
-An example of this can be found in `Stateful.hs` example.
+One way of doing this can be found in `Stateful.hs` example, where we count page hits.